LawrenceWilsonII/GlitzyProgrammer/README.md

 VR Software Developer with an AI concentration and a B.A. in French — I build software that connects real-time systems to the people using them, from VR training tools to simulation research.

-Computer Science (AI concentration) + French, University of Nebraska Omaha — May 2026 🇫🇷 Currently deepening my French at an intensive program at Université Laval, Quebec City
+Computer Science (AI concentration) + French Major, University of Nebraska Omaha — May 2026

 ## What I've finished building